nxbt/dungeon-game/README.md

 ##BUG TRACKER
 * dual wielding will occasionally cause your own weapons to collide, sending you flying.
 * floating torches in castle rooms and where multiple halls meet
+* characters on the border of a wall will have a visPoly that crashes